 with better health and sanitation knowledge

-in the health entrepreneur pilot program
+through the Health Entrepreneur pilot program

-Data to June 2019
+Data to December 2019

 Your support is empowering these women—and millions more like them—to build a healthier future their families.